cncf/public-sector-user-group/README.md

 ## Meetings

-Biweekly on Thursdays @ 10 AM Pacific Time
+Weekly on Thursdays @ 10 AM Pacific Time

 To participate, please register on the [LFX platform](https://zoom-lfx.platform.linuxfoundation.org/meeting/98831361408?password=a2268afd-ec5c-4ae9-a340-34338862dee2).